-- (1) The Student Court - - (a) functions as an administrative tribunal; and - (b) is independent and subject only to this Constitution, which the Court must apply impartially and without fear, favour or prejudice. - (2) All student bodies must contribute to ensuring the independence, impartiality, dignity and accessibility of the Student Court.
+- (1) The Student Court - - (a) functions as an administrative tribunal; and - (b) is independent and subject only to this Constitution, which the Court must apply impartially and without fear, favour or prejudice. - (2) All student bodies must cooperate to ensure the independence, impartiality, dignity and accessibility of the Student Court.